openhab/openhab-addons/bundles/org.openhab.persistence.influxdb/README.md

 ```

-You can also set the `inflxdb` metadata using the UI.
+You can also set the `influxdb` metadata using the UI.
 From each item configuration screen do:

 `Metadata` → `Add Metadata` → `Enter Custom Namespace` → Enter `influxdb` as namespace name → And enter your desired item name in value field. i.e.:

     value: temperature
     config: {}

 This will end up with one measurement named temperature and four different series inside:

 ```
 temperature,item=tempLivingRoom,floor=groundfloor
 temperature,item=tempKitchen,floor=groundfloor